 - Abstaining from publicly expressing culture or identity

 - Self-censorship in school, at the workplace, in social settings, or on social media

-- The need to invest in hardened security measures in public areas devoted to a specific religious people (youth programs, schools, religious buildings)
+- The need to invest in hardened security measures in public areas devoted to specific religious people (youth programs, schools, religious buildings)